Jeddah: Saudi Arabia’s Red Sea jewel opening its gate even wider for the world

 Only two crimes for beheadings

-He then debunks the myth of the random usage of capital punishment.
+He then debunks the public belief of random usage of capital punishment although dissidents and protesters are often listed as “terrorists” in execution reports.
+Free speech in Saudi Arabia is as frowned upon as alcohol and much more illegal.
 He says executions are reserved only for two types of criminals: murders and, he says with disgust, “hashish dealers.”

 “People really try to smuggle hash here when they can get executed?”
 I ask.